 Industry Investment Conditions

 The World Competitiveness Yearbook is an annual report published by the Swiss-based International Institute for Management Development (IMD).
 The Yearbook ranks 63 countries based on more than 340 business competitiveness criteria.
 Two-thirds are based on statistical indicators and one-third is based on a survey of more than 6000 international executives conducted in February/March each year.
-Note this ranking is reliant on statistical data and perceptions via the Executive Opinion Survey.

 The Global Competitiveness Report is an annual report published by the World Economic Forum (WEF).
 The Report ranks the competitiveness of economies using the Global Competitiveness Index (GCI).
 The GCI examines the impact of factors including the macroeconomic environment, the quality of the country’s institutions and the state of the country’s technology and supporting infrastructure.
 The index is informed by data from the WEF’s annual Executive Opinion Survey (the same survey as the IMD) as well as statistical data from internationally recognised agencies.